Efesencan/BU-Cloud-Computing/README.md

     * Understand whether the space of the remote environment is sufficient or not to run the pipeline and generate analytical reports.

-* The backend should access the plugins and the environmental requirements of the app and provide that information to the front end in a fast and efficient way.

-* The backend should be able to assign the plugins to the compute environment given the cost function in a most efficient way.
+* The command line application should be able compute environment given the cost or speed function.

-* The backend should be able to feed information to the front end via an API on whether the defined environment was sufficient to run a plugin or pipeline (a series of plugins).
+* The backend should be able to feed via the REST API, the descriptor for any compute resource.

 # Not Guaranteed: